Graduate Student Resources

 Springs Graduate History Journal

-Springs Journal logo
+Springs History Journal Cover

 Each semester, the UCCS Department of History publishes a journal of original research conducted by History MA students.
 Graduate students have the opportunity both to submit their own work to be considered for publication and to gain editorial and professional experience by serving as editors-at-large, digital editors, or peer reviewers.
 In addition to original historical research papers, students can also contribute scholarly book reviews or reflections on historical lenses or methodologies.